 Monthly Rate Summary Table

-The table below shows the average owner-occupier home loan rates across Lendera's panel of 60+ Australian lenders at the end of each month.
+The table below shows the average owner occupier home loan rates across Lendera's panel of 60+ Australian lenders at the end of each month.
 All rates are based on principal and interest repayments at 80% LVR.
+The current month row is pulled from our live rate database on each rebuild.

 |---|---|---|---|---|---|

 Data sourced from Lendera's live lender panel of 60+ institutions.
-Rates checked in the final week of each calendar month.
-Based on $500,000 loan at 80% LVR, owner-occupier P&I.
+Rates checked in the first week of each calendar month.
+Based on $500,000 loan at 80% LVR, owner occupier P&I.

 Key Observations